السلام عليكم ورحمة الله وبركاته

 Many of our products are suitable for vegetarians including our pencil jelly, candy floss, rainbow belts, rainbow pencils and party lollies.

 The rest of our range including all of our jelly sweets, chews, marshmallows, bubblegum and liquorice lines are all certified by HMC.

 What is Halal?

 Halal products are essentially products that are suitable for consumption by Muslims according to Islamic laws.
-The laws require that only certain types of meat can be eaten and that meat must be prepared in a certain way, It is also essential that halal food is not prepared with non-halal food as there is a risk of cross contamination if a chef accidentally uses the same knife to cut the different types of meat with for example.
+The laws require that only certain types of meat can be eaten and that the meat must be prepared in a certain way.
+It is also essential that halal food is not prepared with non-halal food as there is a risk of cross contamination if a chef accidentally uses the same knife to cut the different types of meat with for example.

 According to Islamic law some substances are wrong for people to eat, whether by their nature or in the way in which they have been treated or butchered, so all halal meat is prepared according to strict guidelines;

 Meat from pigs is not allowed, so there is no such thing as halal pork and halal meat must never come into contact with pig meat or anything else that has been in contact with pig meat to avoid contamination.

 Blood is considered harmful to consume; as part of its preparation halal meat should be drained completely of blood, which also keeps the meat fresher for longer.